top of page

 •

-An online gallery specializing in Dutch Modern Art.
-Looking to buy art?
-In the collection: Jan Mankes, Nola Hatterman, Siebe ten Cate, and many other Dutch artists.
+A private art gallery specializing in Dutch Modern Art.
+Our collection features works by Jan Mankes, Nola Hatterman, Siebe ten Cate, and other Dutch artists.

 Privacy declaration